 Its potent botanical flavours can prove to be a little bit overbearing for some, but for others, gin is the distilled essence of sophistication and class.

 We’re massive fans of the stuff.
 Especially when you mix it together with some delightful ingredients, which is exactly what Soho bartender Dick Bradsell did when he invented the Bramble cocktail back in 1984.
 It’s fruity, sharp and sweet with a lovely blackberry finish.
 What’s not to like?

 Here’s how to have a crack at it yourself.
-If you’re one of those who don’t like gin, then there’s a good chance this might change your mind.
+If you’re one of those who doesn’t really like gin, then there’s a good chance this might change your mind.

 And there you have it.
 Enjoy it knowing that you’re earning a few sophistication points in the process.

-If you’re interested in learning some more cocktail wizardry at one of our cocktail masterclasses.
+If you’re interested in learning some more cocktail wizardry, book yourself one of Cocktail Masterclasses.
 We’re kinda really good at that kind of thing.

 But if you want to do a bit more practising at home first, perhaps try your hand at one of our other cocktail recipes?
 Check them out below.
 They’re all a bit awesome.